 The brain is like a muscle if you don’t use it .. you lose it!
 Equally the more you use it the more efficient it becomes.
 However it needs to be cared for too.

-During a Learning 4 Learning™ workshop, students are given instruction on how to care for physical brain and body such that they are in top shape leading up to examinations.
+During the 10 step Learning 4 Learning™ online program, students are given instruction on how to care for physical brain and body such that they are in top shape leading up to examinations.

 A few tips: